Myndex/apca-introduction/analysis.md

 actually relevant._

 > [!NOTE]
-> And 1.4.11 is one of the most incorrect SCs of WCAG 2, and is citing self-referential and unsupportable documentation, and importantly, fully disregarding spatial frequency in an SC where spatial frequency shoudl be of key importance.
+> And 1.4.11 is one of the most incorrect SCs of WCAG 2, and is citing self-referential and unsupportable documentation.
+Importantly, it fully disregards spatial characteristics in an SC where spatial frequency should be of key importance.

 .